nf-core/rnaseq/Docs/README.md

 ###read_duplication.py
 This script investigates the read duplication rate.
 A good library will generally have a slightly declining graph.
-The red library in the example graph really stands out and needs investigating.

 <img src= "images/rseqc_read_dups_plot.png" >

 ###inner_distance.py
 inner_distance.py  tries to calculate the inner distance (or insert size) between two paired RNA reads.
 Calculated as _start of reads 2_ - _end of read 2_.
 Note that values can be negative if the reads overlap, this is indicative of a poor library, and fragmented RNA.
-As in the example picture below.

 <img src= "images/rseqc_inner_distance_plot.png">

 ###gene\_body_coverage.py